siegeai/siegelistener/README.md

 - `SIEGE_FILTER`: Defines the packet filters for analysis.
 We recommend specific TCP filters like `tcp and port 80` or `tcp` for all ports.

 #### Optional Configuration:
-GOMEMLIMIT: Set a memory limit that suits your environment for optimal performance.
+`GOMEMLIMIT`: Set a memory limit that suits your environment for optimal performance.

 #### Download binary
 Download the latest and greatest binary directly from the [Releases page](https://github.com/siegeai/siegelistener/releases)